nimtable/iceberg-compaction/README.md

 ### Memory Catalog Example

 We provide a complete working example using an in-memory catalog.
-This example demonstrates how to use BergLoom for Iceberg table compaction:
+This example demonstrates how to use iceberg-compact for Iceberg table compaction:

 ```bash
 # Navigate to the example directory